Bookshop Bargains -- 50% Off!

-Each month the RINA Bookshop offers up to 50% discount on the normal price of its publications.
-The following December Bookshop Bargains are offered:
+Each month, the RINA Bookshop offers a 50% discount on the normal price of its publications.
+The following April Bookshop Bargains are offered:

 Dear Customers, we are currently experiencing technical difficulties processing web orders, please send your orders via email to until further notice.
 Thank you.